BurntSushi/termcolor/README.md

+**UNDER DEVELOPMENT.**

 ripgrep (rg)
 ------------
 ripgrep combines the usability of the silver searcher with the raw speed of grep.